 Setting the standard of nutritional assessment

 The Scored Patient-Generated Subjective Global Assessment (PG-SGA©) sets the standard of nutritional assessment.
 The PG-SGA© is the preeminent interdisciplinary patient assessment (weight, intake, symptoms, functional status, disease state, metabolic stress and nutritional physical examination) in oncology and other chronic catabolic conditions.
-For 20 years, the PG-SGA© is used internationally and has entered the digital world in 2014.
+For more than 20 years, the PG-SGA© is used internationally and has entered the digital world in 2014.

 The PG-SGA© enables the patient and professional to quickly and easily, but systematically assess and monitor (risk for) malnutrition and to evaluate effects of interventions.
 Moreover, the PG-SGA score triages for proactive (nutritional) intervention.

 The Pt-Global app© currently targets professional use, with the intent that the patient can complete the patient part independently in the clinical or research setting.

 ► Consistent scoring and use of validated translations

 It is also possible to use the Pt-Global app© in your webbrowser.